Sensor-Based-Activity-Recognition/mobile-app/README.md

 adb install -r .\android\app\build\outputs\apk\release\app-release.apk
 ```
 You can leave out the `-r` flag if you want to install the app for the first time.

+## iOS

+For releasing on iOS, you need a paid Apple Developer account.
+It is not possible for us to provide an .ipa file without that.
+You can still setup XCode on your machine and install & use our app that way.

+or, buy an Android ;)